 European Broths

-- Italian Brodos: A versatile Italian stock, brodo is used as the foundation for risottos, soups, and sauces.
+- Italian Brodos: A versatile Italian stock.
+Brodo is used as the foundation for risottos, soups, and sauces.

 Specialty Dishes

-- Beef Bone Stew: A rich and filling dish featuring slow-cooked beef bones, potatoes, and hearty greens.
+- Beef Bone Stew: A rich and filling dish featuring slow-cooked beef soup bones, potatoes, and hearty greens.

 Storing and Reusing Soup Bones